-In Australia you can use credit cards at 90% of all shops and businesses.
-On the east coast ATMs can be found everywhere, while there are fewer in the west.
+In Australia, you can use credit cards at 90% of all shops and businesses.
+On the east coast, ATMs can be found everywhere, while there are fewer in the west.

 Type I (Voltage 230V; Frequency 50Hz)

 Unless you are a citizen of Australia or New Zealand, you need a visa to enter Australia.
-In order to obtain said visa, you have to create an account on the immigration website.
-Use the visa finder to explore you visa options and to find the one that is best for you.
+In order to obtain said visa, you have to create an account on the Australian immigration website.
+Use the visa finder to explore your visa options and to find the one that is best for you.

 Theft is not a big issue except for in Sydney and Melbourne.
-Those the live in Australia tend to simply leave their stuff at the beach when they go for a swim.
+Those that live in Australia tend to simply leave their stuff at the beach when they go for a swim.
 A practice that you will quickly get used to.

 Always bring enough water and inform others if you plan to explore unpopulated areas.
 Keep your UV exposure in mind and do not forget to apply reef-safe sunscreen.

-When to Visit Australia
+When to visit Australia

 The best time to visit Australia depends on your plans within the country.
 As the seasons are opposite to those in the Northern Hemisphere, the summer months are December to February.

-When planning a trip to Australia it is important to take a look at the local weather as there are vast differences.
-Additionally it is always a good idea to look up the time of semester breaks, as prices tend to rise drastically.
+When planning a trip to Australia, it is important to take a look at the local weather as there are vast differences.
+Additionally, it is always a good idea to look up the time of semester breaks, as prices tend to rise drastically.

 While there are some exceptions, it is generally best to explore the northern half of the country and the red center in winter, while the rest of the country is especially amazing during the summer months.